jacobprall/local-first-chatbot/README.md

-# Local-First Chatbot with SQLite
+# Local Chatbot with SQLite
-## 🎯 Purpose

-Demonstrate a complete local chatbot implementation using:
+A complete local chatbot implementation using:
 - **SQLite** as the core database
 - **sqlite-ai** for language model integration
 - **sqlite-vector** for semantic search and embeddings
 - **Streamlit** for an intuitive web interface

-Test local models, RAG strategies and more from your local machine.
+Test models, RAG strategies and more from your local machine.

 ## ✨ Features